The Flash-X configuration

 Using Shortcuts

-Apart from the various setup options the setup
+Apart from the various setup options the setup script also allows

 you to use shortcuts for frequently used combinations of options.
 For